Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 Godot is a cross-platform, open-source game development engine that allows creating 2D and 3D games.

-One of its advantages is its flexibility in programming languages, as it supports C# in addition to its native GDScript language.
+One of its advantages is its flexibility in programming languages, as in addition to its native language GDScript, it supports C#.

 When to use it

-It is an attractive option for developing video games with C#, providing an Open Source solution.
+It is an attractive option for developing video games with C#, with an Open Source solution.

 Other Technologies